Fred MacAulay

 Frederick MacAulay (born 29 December 1956) is a Scottish comedian.
 For 18 years, until March 2015, he presented a daily BBC Scotland radio programme MacAulay and Co.
 He has appeared on numerous TV shows.

 Background

 Born in Perth, MacAulay was educated at Killin Primary School, at Rattray Primary School and Blairgowrie High School, both in Blairgowrie, and at Perth Academy.
-In 1978 he graduated from the University of Dundee with an MA in accountancy and jurisprudence.
+In 1978, he graduated from the University of Dundee with an MA in accountancy and jurisprudence.
 He went on to work as an accountant in a number of companies, including the Cairngorm Chairlift Company in Aviemore.
-In 1984 he married Aileen; the couple have three children.
+In 1984, he married Aileen; the couple have three children.
+In July 2025, MacAulay disclosed that he had been diagnosed with prostate cancer, at a "very early" stage.

 Work

 MacAulay's first experience of stand-up comedy came at Bar Point in the "West End" of Paisley.
 He enjoyed vocal support from some close friends as he appeared alongside the established Glasgow comedian Bruce Morton.
 From there, in 1988 he performed at Mayfest festival in Glasgow, which burgeoned into a semi-professional career, including jobs as a warm-up act for TV programmes including Have I Got News for You and for comedians Paul Merton and Rory Bremner.
 His first on-screen appearance came on STV's stand-up programme The Funny Farm.
 MacAulay became a full-time professional comedian in 1993.
 He also presented two series of the children's version of Now You See It in 1994 and 1995 on Scottish Television.